PeterConstable/PythonTutorial/2_Numbers_Expressions_Variables.md

 6
 ```

-Python has two basic numeric types that are frequently used: ```int```, for integers, and ```float```, for real numbers (in the math sense—integers, rationals or irrationals).
-There's a third basic numeric type, ```complex```, that we'll cover briefly at the end of this lesson.
+Python has two basic numeric types that are frequently used: `int`, for integers, and `float`, for real numbers (in the math sense—integers, rationals or irrationals).
+There's a third basic numeric type, `complex`, that we'll cover briefly at the end of this lesson.

-A number literal without any decimal point is an ```int```; but a literal that has a decimal point is a ```float```.
-You can enter a ```float``` literal without any decimal digits, but the evaluated results shown in interactive mode will always have at least one decimal digit.
+A number literal without any decimal point is an `int`; but a literal that has a decimal point is a `float`.
+You can enter a `float` literal without any decimal digits, but the evaluated results shown in interactive mode will always have at least one decimal digit.

 ```foo
 >>> 42.
 42.0
 ```

-When Python (or any computer language) processes numbers, they are represented internally using binary.
+When Python (or any computer language) processes numbers, they are represented internally using binary and with limited precision.
+Just as some simple fractions (e.g., 1/3) have non-terminating representation in decimal (0.33333333...), the same applies when simple decimal values (e.g., 0.1) are converted to binary representation (0.0001100110011...).
 For floating values, this means that values will usually be approximations.
 This can lead to rounding errors.
 For example:

 ```foo
 >>> .1 + .1 + .1